jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 ## 2.1 The Word format
 An ARINC429 word is made up of 5 different parts:

 * **Label**: the id of the information.
-Fixed for the system but it can change between aplications.
+Fixed for the system but it can change between applications.
 * **Source/Destination Identifiers(SDI)**: indicates the intended receiver/transmitting subsystem.
 * **Data**: the encoded data
 * **Sign/Status Matrix(SSM)**: indicates status or the sign of the data being sent